DEVOTIONALS

 MEDITATION:

-Are we still “steering the ship”, or have we turned it over to the Lord?
+Are we still ‘steering the ship of our life’, or have we turned it over to the Lord?

-If we are honest with ourselves, most of us prefer to be in control.
+If we are honest with ourselves, most of us would prefer to be in control.
+But

-decisions that could have a major impact on our life (present & eternal).
+have a major impact on our life (both now and for eternity).

-According to the scriptures, the by-products of when we are in control are:
+According to the scriptures, when we are in control, we can expect:

 – Death (ouch!).